What’s involved in a building & pest inspection?

 TIP: It is always a good idea to obtain all possible information from the vendor prior to booking a building and pest inspection.
 You should seek out any information on past termite treatments, certification documents of building repairs, approval documents for extensions and additions.
 Also, Make sure the company you engage has the right tools for the job.

-What the inspection does not cover?
+What does the inspection not cover?

 A standard inspection does not cover confirming the presence of asbestos, testing electrical items such as stoves or gas, moving stored goods, providing quotes and estimates for building repair work or covering minor defects such as peeling paint, carpet stains and other minor cosmetic issues.
 One major issue to be aware of is previous termite damage.
-Termites if they are active will provide key indications to the trained inspector and also on our equipment.
+Termites, if they are active, will provide key indications to the trained inspector and also on our equipment.
 If termites have been treated in the past and old damage or treatment holes exists behind plaster it is in some instances impossible to identify the full extent.
 This is partially due to the fact that when termites have left their workings the area affected becomes dry and does not show on moisture meters.
-If this is the case a more invasive inspection may be recommended by the inspector and indefinitely if there is no documentation to certify repair or visible post construction treatment evidence.
+If this is the case a more invasive inspection may be recommended by the inspector and indefinitely if there is no documentation to certify repair or visible post-construction treatment evidence.

 TIP: If you require a minor defect report this can be organized as an extra.
 Inspecting for minor defects is generally only carried out on the handover of brand new houses, this can be booked at an additional cost.
 Asbestos samples can be taken and we provide a service that involves sending the sample to a NATA approved lab for testing.
 If an asbestos sample is required this is an extra and we require written approval from the vendor.
 It is also always a good idea to notify the agent to ensure the property is completely accessible prior to inspection and stored goods are removed from internal walls.
 Our inspectors are not permitted to move personal belongings and stored goods.